 LYNTONE

 Lyntone doesn't appear to have been all that fond of putting dates on its products; I've happened upon the occasional disc which has been dated, so I thought I'd include the earliest and latest of them in any given year below as a rough guide for reference purposes; be warned that there's a degree of overlap - some records with higher numbers can be found with dates that are lower than some of their nearby lower-numbered ones, if you see what I mean.
 In addition it should be noted that the year in which a track was cut or pressed by Lyntone may not necessarily be that in which it was released by the client.
 The records often had their number impressed into the vinyl on the run-off, that bit between the music and the label; so if you can't find it printed on the label, look for it there.
 Each side had its own number, the Stennett EP being 3242 / 3243, so there weren't quite as many issues as the numbers would suggest.
-Thanks to John Timmis for the second scan, to Robert Bowes for the third, and to Sam Mauger for the sixth.
+Thanks to John Timmis for the second scan, to Robert Bowes for the third, and to Sam Mauger for the seventh.

 LYN-199=1961; LYN-299=1962; LYN-350=1963; LYN-507=1963; LYN-510=1964; LYN-757=1964; LYN-771=1965; LYN-948=1965;